 The dimension of electrochemical test specimens is $100 \times 50 \times 5$ mm.
 The substrate also used SM490A and hot-dipped by 55Al-Zn and Al coatings, respectively.
-Two concentrations of 0.1 mass% and 3.5 mass% of the neutral NaCl solution were prepared, and acted as the electrolyte during the electrochemical test without any external stirring.
-For the bolt specimen exposed in actual, generally the area of Al coated steel plate should much bigger than that of 55Al-Zn coated bolt components.
+Two concentrations of 0.1 wt% and 3.5 wt% of the neutral NaCl solution were prepared, and acted as the electrolyte during the electrochemical test without any external stirring.
+The temperature of measurement environment was around $22 \pm 2$ °C. For the bolt specimen exposed in actual, generally the area of Al coated steel plate should much bigger than that of 55Al-Zn coated bolt components.
 Therefore, to simulate the actual situation and verify the effect of area ratios on the galvanic behavior, the galvanic currents were measured by changing the area ratio of coatings in the electrochemical test.
-A pair of specimens coated with 55Al-Zn and Al coatings were short-circuited using a zero resistance ammeter, to measure the continuous dynamic current for 48 hours.
-By changing the immersed area of Al coating (S{Al}) and 55Al-Zn coating (S{5Al-Zn}), the area ratio (S{Al} / $S{55Al-Zn}$) was controlled to be 1, 2, 3, and 4.
+A pair of specimens coated with 55Al-Zn and Al coatings were short-circuited using a zero resistance ammeter (current range: 0.1nA ~ 100mA), to measure the continuous dynamic current for 48 hours.
+By changing the immersed area of Al coating (SAl) and 55Al-Zn coating (S55Al-Zn), the area ratio (SAl/S55Al-Zn) was controlled to be 1, 2, 3, and 4.